nmslib/nmslib/README.md

 ## Important Notes

-* NMSLIB is generic but fast, see the results of [ANN benchmarks](https://github.com/erikbern/ann-benchmarks).
+* NMSLIB is generic but fast.
+* A history of creation of the library is covered in [this episode of the Vector Podcast](https://www.youtube.com/watch?v=gzWErcOXIKk&t=19s).
 * A standalone implementation of our fastest method HNSW [also exists as a header-only library](https://github.com/nmslib/hnswlib).
 * **All the documentation** (including using **Python bindings** and the query server, description of methods and spaces, building the library, etc) can be found [on this page](/manual/README.md).
 * For **generic questions/inquiries**, please, use [**the Gitter chat**](https://gitter.im/nmslib/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge): GitHub issues page is for bugs and feature requests.